Social Security: An Overview

 “The ROI of Waiting Until Age 67 or Age 70 to Begin Claiming Social Security.”

-I’m going to take a different angle – one that you probably haven’t seen elsewhere: a overview of everything those under age 62 need to know about Society Security.
+I’m going to take a different angle – one that you probably haven’t seen elsewhere: an overview of everything those under age 62 need to know about Society Security.

 And, yes, there are a few absolutely essential things that everyone should know about Social Security that have nothing to do with age and claim optimizing.
 In fact, all the age claim optimizing are entirely dependent on these things.
 But nobody talks about them!
 That’s because just having “Social Security” in a headline is perceived to likely scare off anyone not close to the typical retirement age.

 There’s also a lot of misinformation and scare stories about Social Security that has led to a severe knowledge deficit and lack of faith in it.
-As a result, 80% of millennials are concerned Social Security won’t be there for them for retirement.
+As a result, Generation X (77% of Gen X, 77% of Gen Y (millennials), and 70% of Gen Z are concerned Social Security won’t be there for them for retirement.
 That’s not going to happen.

 What is Social Security?